jonaspptawat/SiBik/README.md

 ## Train on your custom datasets

 ### 1. Data Gathering and Labeling
 The datasets that I used for training SiBik are collected by attaching camera under my bicycle and recording video while cycling in Chaing Mai, Thailand.
-To label data, i cropped images from video that i gathered from riding a bike around Chiang Mai every N seconds and labelled each image using [Yolo_Label](https://github.com/developer0hye/Yolo_Label).
+To label data, i saved images from video that i gathered from riding a bike around Chiang Mai every N seconds and labelled each image using [Yolo_Label](https://github.com/developer0hye/Yolo_Label).

 ### 2. Store labelled datasets
 - Object detector